Knesset, the Israeli Parliament, offers various free tours. This guide starts with basic info and then joins the standard tour.

 After security checks, we received visitor tags and headed inside.

-Ron Meron is the landscape architect who designed the courtyard landscape to form two trees in bloom.
+Ron Meron is the landscape architect who designed the courtyard landscape to form two blooming trees.
 The flowers blossom in season, and the trunk and branches are permanent.
-These elements symbolize the rich diversity of the Knesset activity as well as the firm foundation of the legislative process.
+These elements symbolize the rich diversity of the Knesset activity and the firm foundation of the legislative process.

 Inside we met our guide, and the tour started.